 Dr. Rami Zurayk

-Dr. Rami Zurayk is Professor in (and former chairperson of) the Department of Landscape Design and Ecosystem Management at the Faculty of Agricultural and Food Sciences.
-He currently serves as Director of the Food Security Program as well as Coordinator of the Ecosystem Management Track in the Interfaculty Graduate Environmental Sciences Program.
+Dr. Rami Zurayk currently serves as Interim Director of the Palestine Land Studies Center (PLSC).
+He is Professor of the Department of Landscape Design and Ecosystem Management at the Faculty of Agricultural and Food Sciences.
 Dr. Zurayk’s research interests center on landscape and agrarian transformation, as well as on political ecology of the Arab world.
 He has published on food security in Gaza, on ‘Farming Palestine for Freedom” as well as extensively on issues pertaining to land use, food security and sovereignty, sustainable agriculture, and water and food systems during conflict.
 For two years, he was the lead researcher on a UN-HABITAT program on Land and Conflict in the Arab Region.
 He is a founding member of the Arab Food Sovereignty Network, which focuses on issues of food sovereignty in the Arab World, and is a contributor to Al Shabaka, the Palestine Policy Network.
 A long-term activist on Palestinian issues and former advisor of the AUB Palestinian Cultural Club, he has been serving as the co-chair of the PLSC Steering Committee and highly engaged in the center’s activities since its inception.

 Dr. Howayda Al-Harithy

 Howayda Al-Harithy is Professor of Architecture and Urban Design at the Department of Architecture and Design (ArD) at the American University of Beirut (AUB).